MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 # Export and Import virtual machines

-You can use the export and import functionality to quickly duplicate virtual machines or to move them from one host to another.
+You can use Hyper-V's export and import functionality to quickly duplicate virtual machines.
+Exported virtual machines can be used for backup or as a way to move a virtual machine between Hyper-V hosts.

+Import allows you to restore virtual machines.
 You don't need to export a virtual machine to be able to import it.
-You can simply copy a virtual machine and its associated files to the new host, and then use the **Import Virtual Machine** wizard to specify the location of the files.
+Import will try to recreate the virtual machine from whatever is available.
+Use the **Import Virtual Machine** wizard to specify the location of the files.
 This registers the virtual machine with Hyper-V and makes it available to be used.

+This document walks through exporting and importing a virtual machine and some of the choices you can make when performing these tasks.

 ## Export virtual machines

+Export creates a full copy of all virtual machine files.

 An easy way to prepare virtual machines to be imported is the **Export Virtual Machine** wizard.

 1. In Hyper-V Manager, select one or multiple virtual machines, right-click on your selection and select **Export**.